Chapter 9 : Break

 Well, that’s just bloody great.
 Now I feel like shit for lying to him.
 I was ready to up and leave to get away from the guilt, but then I felt his mouth against mine.
 I opened my eyes and they connected with his, and I smiled.
 Merlin, had I missed doing this.

 The next week passed in a blur of kisses and confusion.
 Percy and I were making up for lost time, and with each secret meeting I found myself fancying more and more about him.
-I fancied the way his glasses fogged up in the heat of the moment, the way he nuzzled his face into my neck to make me giggle, the way he always asked if I needed to talk.
+I fancied the way his glasses fogged up when I peppered kisses along his jaw, the way he nuzzled his face into my neck to make me giggle, the way he always asked if I needed to talk.
 But with my growing feelings for him came doubt, worry, apprehension.
 Was I only hurting myself by not pushing him away?

 We burst into the changing rooms at the fifty-ninth second, huffing and puffing but still on time.
 We were greeted by Harry, Angelina, and the twins’ expectant faces.